ahoward93/ElkStackProject1/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it provides a one step deployment for the ELK VM.
-It also alows for you to recreate the deployment as needed on other machines.
+Ansible was used to automate the configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because it provides a one-step deployment for the ELK VM.
+It also allows you to recreate the deployment as needed on other machines.

 The playbook implements the following tasks:
 - Install docker.io